Staffing Agreement

 We may end any Staff member's service at any time by also giving at least 4 weeks notice.

 If any Staff member wishes to raise a grievance, they should put it in writing to Staffing Stewards.
-If the grievance relates to Staffing Stewards, the grievance can be brought in writing to the YWAM Sendai Board Circle.
+If the grievance relates to Staffing Stewards, the grievance can be brought in writing to the YWAM Sendai Leadership.

-If the grievance is not resolved to their satisfaction, or if the grievance relates to the YWAM Sendai Board Circle, they should contact the YWAM Japan Area Circle Team.
+If the grievance is not resolved to their satisfaction, or if the grievance relates to the YWAM Sendai Leadership, they should contact the YWAM Japan Area Circle Team.

 Staff are expected to communicate well both in person and online.
 As our Staff team is made up of those from different cultures and languages, over-communication, rather than under-communication, is important.
 Staff are expected to be active and attentive to all communication done over Discord, not simply to wait until a scheduled in-person meeting.